Pesticide Dashboard Help

 This metric is the count of FIFRA producing establishment inspections conducted by EPA and states and tribes.
 The inspection counts include inspections conducted with both federal and state inspector credentials/authority.
 (Note: only inspections conducted with federal inspection authority are subsequently reviewed by EPA regions and a violation determination is made.)
-The state and tribe inspection counts are based on the 2011, 2012, 2013 and 2014 annual summaries of pesticide inspection and enforcement accomplishments submitted in EPA form 5700-33H.
+The state and tribe inspection counts are based on the 2011 - 2019 annual summaries of pesticide inspection and enforcement accomplishments submitted to EPA at End-of Year as part of FIFRA STAG grant reporting, using form 5700-33H.

 The EPA inspection count is derived from a data query of ICIS.
 At this time, ICIS data does not clearly identify producing establishments for each inspection record.
 The EPA inspection data estimates the number of producing establishments inspected by counting the following EPA FIFRA inspection types: 1) Establishment General Product Review, 2) Establishment Records Review, and 3) Establishment Specific Product Review.

 This metric displays information about violations of environmental regulations noted at regulated establishments.
 This metric is limited to violations determined by EPA.
-Currently, states and tribes are not required to submit producing establishment violation data on the 5700-33h form and as such, this data is not tracked by EPA.
+Currently, states and tribes are not required to submit producing establishment violation data to EPA as part of FIFRA STAG End-of-Year grant reporting on the 5700-33h form and as such, this data is not tracked by EPA.
 EPA learns of violations by several means, including regular reporting by the regulated establishments and EPA, state, and tribal inspections.

 ICIS data does not clearly identify a producing establishment for each enforcement record.
 A violation may indicate that the facility/pesticide product: adulterated or misbranded product, the producing establishment failed to register with EPA, failed to file reports, misbranded a product or device, the product contains a difference in composition from the label, is misbranded, the label was altered, the product was misused, sold an unregistered product, etc.